off-by-some/web/README.md

 ## What This Is

 My personal website and a place to experiment with web technologies.
 I wanted to see if I could build something that feels modern and polished while keeping the actual code lightweight and maintainable.
-This is my first svelte project, so i really wanted to get familiar with the ecosystem 🌟
+This is my first Svelte project, so i really wanted to get familiar with the ecosystem 🌟

 It's also become a testing ground for ideas around design systems, build optimization, and developer experience—the kind of stuff that's easier to explore in a personal project than at work.